JBUinfo/YT-chrome-bookmarks-2-MP4/README.md

 # YT-chrome-bookmarks-2-MP4
-Download Youtube videos you have saved in your Chrome bookmarks.
-Bookmarks2MP4
+Download Youtube videos you have saved in your Google Chrome bookmarks

 # Build
 1. Install [Golang](https://go.dev/dl/)